puppeteer/puppeteer/docs/api/puppeteer.consolemessage.stacktrace.md

 # ConsoleMessage.stackTrace() method

+The array of locations on the stack of the console message.

-### Signature:
+### Signature

 ```typescript
 class ConsoleMessage {
   stackTrace(): ConsoleMessageLocation[];
 }
 ```

-The array of locations on the stack of the console message.

 **Returns:**